 Metabolic health is about more than body weight.
 It reflects how efficiently the body uses energy, regulates blood sugar, handles lipids, and responds to physical activity.
 When these processes become impaired, the risk of insulin resistance, type 2 diabetes, hypertension, dyslipidaemia, and cardiovascular disease rises sharply.

-That is where physiotherapy becomes strategically important.
-In a metabolic health management programme, physiotherapy is not just exercise.
-It is a structured clinical service that helps the patient move safely, build capacity gradually, and stay consistent long enough to change biology.
-For many people — especially those with obesity, diabetes, joint pain, deconditioning, or post-surgical limitations — this guidance is the difference between knowing what to do and actually doing it.
+That is where physiotherapy for metabolic health becomes strategically important.
+It is not a general metabolic-health programme or a substitute for medical and nutritional care.
+It is the movement, function, risk-screening and exercise-progression component of coordinated care.
+For many people — especially those with obesity, diabetes, joint pain, deconditioning, or post-surgical limitations — this guidance is the difference between knowing what to do and being able to do it safely.

 Many people are told to move more, but that advice can feel impossible when fatigue, joint pain, fear of worsening symptoms, or a demanding routine get in the way.
 Physiotherapy matters because it turns a vague instruction into a plan the patient can actually trust and follow.